 Credit card companies also practice “push” marketing when they send you offers via mail.
 If you are in the market for a new credit card, pre-screened offers (meaning, you already qualify) may be a good way to review and compare rates and perks.
 However, if you have no interest in obtaining a new credit card, there are ways to eliminate them temporarily or permanently.
 Visit www.optoutprescreen.com to opt out of these offers, access the National Do Not Call Registry and other resources for discontinuing unsolicited mail, email and phone calls.

-While these methods can be very effective for reducing junk mail, some organizations are slower than others to update their databases.
-It may take 60 – 90 days to really see a difference in your mailbox with mail campaigns already in the the works.
+While these methods can be very effective in reducing junk mail, some organizations are slower than others to update their databases.
+It may take 60 – 90 days to really see a difference in your mailbox with mail campaigns already in the works.
 Recycle what you receive in the meantime.
-If you prefer to track progress, keep a running list of each item you’ve cancelled with the date you took action.
+If you prefer to track progress, keep a running list of each item you’ve canceled with the date you took action.
 You can use this free opt-out request tracker for that purpose.
 Keep in mind that each variation of name or resident will require separate cancellations.
 Here are additional resources for getting off junk mail lists once and for all: